InfraBlockchain/infrablockchain-antelope/contracts/yx.ntoken/README.md

 * Blockchain users can transfer the native token regardless of depositories.
 There would be two general cases.
   1. When user1 has 1000.0000 DKRW@d1 and 1000.0000 DKRW@d2, total 2000 DKRW, and transfers 2000 DKRW to user2, user2 will have 1000 DKRW/d1 and 1000 DKRW/d2.
   1. When user1 has 1000 DKRW/d1 and 1000 DKRW/d2, total 2000 DKRW, and transfers 1500 DKRW to user2, user2 will have 1000 DKRW/d1 and 500 DKRW/d2 or 500 DKRW/d1 and 1000 DKRW/d2 randomly but 1500 DKRW in total.
-* Blockchain users can transfer the native token designating the depository.
+* Blockchain users can transfer the native token designating the specific depository.

 # Management Actions